freddysilber/freddysilber/README.md

-# What am I doing?
+# What am I doing :question:

 Currently, I'm working for a company implementing project management software for enterprise level companies.
 I assist in building custom solutions to help our clients meet their project goals and run projects fast, efficient, and easier.